Five magnificent websites for intermediate level students of English

 Returning to the article about viable businesses, let’s consider some of the words and phrases I highlighted for students:

-All in all, there’s some really valuable work and business-related language here.
+All in all, there’s some really valuable work/business-related language here.
 For example:

-Moreover, a great many useful phrasal verbs can be found in BBC articles.
+Moreover, many useful phrasal verbs can be found in BBC articles.
 In the sentences above, the following phrasal verbs appear:

 - cut down ON something (reduce)

 - put off (discourage)